orvinicius/orvinicius/README.md

 - ▶️ I love to pratice and watch sports such as Soccer, Volleyball, Basketball and Running

-- 👀 Looking for a job opportunity as Jr Front-End Developer
+- 👀 Looking for a job opportunity as Jr Developer

 - 🔭 I’m currently studying **HTML, CSS, JS, Node.js & React.js**